Artyom-Martuchenko/smart-chat/README.md

 ## Overview

 This is just an another chat app heavily inspired by discord.
-What is possible in *easy-chat*?
+What is possible in *smart-chat*?
 * Registration and JWT token authorization (Google/Github OAuth2 supported if you enable them and provide ID and a Secret in .env for core).
 * Creation and management of groups, topic and rooms.
 * Real-time message exchange, with user typing and online status change events served instantaneously via websockets.